scipp/ess/docs/developer/workflow-design.md

 We can also use injection for dataclasses to request multiple outputs.
 It is not clear how to handle sub-injectors in the syntax.

+Top-level container:

+- scicat
+- exp config
+- reduction module
+- global params

+Two child containers, sample and background, each adding run config as well as run-specific user params, inheriting others from containing scope.
+How would a user refer to those on the top level?
+Is it allowed to access nested containers?

 ## Parameter handling

 Generally, the user must provide configuration parameters to a workflow.